Multiple questions on Sexually transmitted diseases (STD)1. Which of the following infection are the most common STDs/STIs worldwide?

 d) Nucleic acid amplification test

-10) Women 30 years old and above are recommended for the screening of cancer and STDs every 3 to 5 years.
+10) Women 30 years old and above are recommended to get a screening test for cancer and STDs every 3 to 5 years.

 Name the common test